Mind-blowing Cybersecurity Statistics in 2023

 - The COVID-19 pandemic in 2020 caused a significant rise in cybercrime and phishing attacks, most likely due to the increase in remote work and insufficient security protocols around that remote work.

 - When it comes to cost by industry, healthcare is the most expensive for data breaches.
-In 2020, the healthcare industry lost around $7.18 million.
+In 2020, the healthcare industry lost around $7.18 million and that number has risen to $10.10 million in 2022.

 - It takes around 280 days to discover and contain a cybersecurity breach.